MP Patrick Mercer 'offered Commons security pass'

 One of the peers, Lord Laird, said in a statement he had not broken any rules but would be referring himself to the appropriate authorities.

 The other two peers have not yet responded to the allegations to the BBC.
-The Sunday Times said all three had told their undercover reporters at the time that they would declare any payment in the House of Lords register and if they were advocating solar energy either in the Lords or in writing to ministers.'Coffee invitation'
+The Sunday Times said all three had told their undercover reporters at the time that they would declare any payment in the House of Lords register and if they were advocating solar energy either in the Lords or in writing to ministers.

 The Sunday Times allegations come the day after Mr Mercer, who represents Newark, resigned the Tory whip.